Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Structural Model of Texts

 Our goal is to estimate the latent persuasiveness of each rhetorical element.
 The key methodological challenge is that, although argument pairs are randomly assigned to respondents, the rhetorical elements themselves may still be correlated with other features of the texts.
 Table~\ref{actual_arg} provides two example arguments on the same policy issue (``Building a third runway at Heathrow'') used in the experiment.
 While both address the same topic, they differ in multiple dimensions beyond rhetorical style or stance, highlighting the potential for confounding.

-To address this issue, \citet{blumenau_variable_2022} identified seven additional textual features---argument length, readability, positive and negative tone, overall emotional language, fact-based language, and whether the argument was sourced from parliamentary speeches in Hansard or authored by the researchers---and included them as control variables in their analysis.
-However, there is no theoretical guarantee that this list fully captures all relevant sources of variation, leaving open the possibility of residual confounding.
+To address this issue, \citet{blumenau_variable_2022} identified seven additional textual features---argument length, readability, positive and negative tone, overall emotional language, fact-based language, and whether the argument was sourced from parliamentary speeches in Hansard or authored by the researchers---and included them as additional covariates in their analysis.
+However, there is no theoretical guarantee that this list of covariates fully captures all relevant sources of variation, leaving open the possibility of residual confounding.